When and Where to Plant Hydrangeas for Best Growth?

 Space and Layout

-• When planting your hydrangea you need to ensure the proper spacing height and width wise.
-This will facilitate good air circulation which will reduce the risk of any diseases.
+- When planting your hydrangea, you need to ensure the proper spacing, height, and width.
+This will facilitate good air circulation, which will reduce the risk of any diseases.

 Proximity to Structures